Hyperinflation: Aftermath

-Hyperinflation is ended by drastic remedies, such as imposing the shock therapy of slashing government expenditures or altering the currency basis.
+Hyperinflation is usually ended by using drastic remedies, such as imposing the shock therapy of slashing government expenditures or altering the currency basis.
 One form this may take is dollarization, the use of a foreign currency (not necessarily the U.S. dollar) as a national unit of currency.
 An example was dollarization in Ecuador, initiated in September 2000 in response to a 75% loss of value of the Ecuadorian sucre in early 2000.
 Usually the "dollarization" takes place in spite of all efforts of the government to prevent it by exchange controls, heavy fines and penalties.
 The government has thus to try to engineer a successful currency reform stabilizing the value of the money.
 If it does not succeed with this reform the substitution of the inflating by stable money goes on.
-Thus it is not surprising that there have been at least seven historical cases in which the good (foreign) money did fully drive out the use of the inflating currency.
+Thus, it is not surprising that there have been at least seven historical cases in which the good (foreign) money did fully drive out the use of the inflating currency.
 In the end, the government had to legalize the former, for otherwise its revenues would have fallen to zero.

 Hyperinflation has always been a traumatic experience for the people who suffer it, and the next political regime almost always enacts policies to try to prevent its recurrence.
 Often this means making the central bank very aggressive about maintaining price stability, as was the case with the German Bundesbank, or moving to some hard basis of currency, such as a currency board.
-Many governments have enacted extremely stiff wage and price controls in the wake of hyperinflation, but this does not prevent further inflation of the money supply by the central bank, and always leads to widespread shortages of consumer goods if the controls are rigidly enforced.
+Many governments have enacted extremely stiff wage and price controls in the wake of hyperinflation, but this does not prevent further inflation of the money supply by the central bank and always leads to widespread shortages of consumer goods if the controls are rigidly enforced.

 Currency

 In countries experiencing hyperinflation, the central bank often prints money in larger and larger denominations as the smaller denomination notes become worthless.
-This can result in the production of unusually large denominations of banknotes, including those denominated in amounts of 1,000,000,000 or more.
+This can result in the production of unusually large denominations of banknotes, including those denominated in amounts of 1,000,000,000 (10^{9}, 1 billion) or more.